rothsim/Trail-Formation/README.md

 > * Group Name: Slimy
 > * Group participants names: Böttcher Lucas, Roth Simon, Schär Gabriela
-> * Project Title: (can be changed)
+> * Project Title: Trail formation with Physarum polycephalum

 ## General Introduction

 Biologically inspired model of the Swiss railroad network depending on population growth.

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+By using a biological (based on Physarum polycephalum) model, we want to simulate future scenarios of the Swiss railroad network.
+Probably a problem in future would be, that in fact of the urbanisation more people will use the public transport system.
+So we think it is necessary to simulate the main transport lines, to see where the system should be improved.

 ## The Model